replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 Complete the following prerequisites before installing the replicated CLI:

+- Create a vendor account.
+See [Creating a Vendor Account](/vendor/vendor-portal-creating-account).
 - To run on Linux or Mac, install [curl](https://curl.haxx.se/).
 - To run through a Docker container, install [docker](https://www.docker.com).